artefactory-skaff/vertex-pipeline-starter-kit/docs/index.md

 ## Phase 4 - Wrap this code in components and pipelines

 - Now we are finally doing some vertex !
-- Write your function based components, you should only load / save your data (as this is vertex specific code) and import and call your top-level functions  Again, if you find yourself writing business or technical logic in the component, you should think about moving it to your `lib`
+- Write your function based components, you should only load / save your data (as this is vertex specific code) and import and call your top-level functions.
+Again, if you find yourself writing business or technical logic in the component, you should think about moving it to your `lib`
 - Finally, you can compose your pipeline from the components that you defined.
 - Run your pipeline, and hope for the best.